zachmetcalf/zachmetcalf.github.io/index.md

 ---
-title: Home
+title: home
 layout: home
 nav_order: 100
 ---

 ## Zach Metcalf

-Welcome!
 This is the personal site for Zach Metcalf